Harry Alan Towers: Film career

 Towers began producing feature films in 1962, sometimes writing the screenplay.
 Towers filmed in various countries such as South Africa, Ireland, Hong Kong, Bulgaria and others.
 A number of his films and scripts were based on the works of Sax Rohmer, such as Sumuru and the popular Fu Manchu series of five films starring Christopher Lee.
 He also adapted the novels of Agatha Christie (And Then There Were None and the Miss Marple series), the Marquis de Sade, and the works of Edgar Wallace.
 Towers produced three separate film versions of And Then There Were None, each set in a different locale.
+He worked a number of times with Nat Cohen and it has been argued Towers made his best films with Cohen.

 He frequently collaborated with director Jesus Franco during the late 1960s and early 1970s.
 Towers had a hand in writing and/or producing numerous films directed by Franco, including 99 Women (1969), The Girl from Rio a.k.a.
 Rio 70 (1969), Venus in Furs (1969), Marquis de Sade: Justine (1969), Eugenie… The Story of Her Journey into Perversion (1970), The Bloody Judge (1970), and Count Dracula (1970).
 Franco also helmed the last two Fu Manchu films The Blood of Fu Manchu (1968) and The Castle of Fu Manchu (1969).

+Towers made several films starring Shirley Eaton.